fssa-batch3/hemanath.muralikrishnan__web_project/README.md

         5. Using the delete icon user can delete the particular cart product.
     - Expected Result:
         - Successfully deleted the cart product on the cart page.

+### Checkout the cart products [Completed]
+- Scenario 1: Successfully direct to the checkout page.
+    - Steps:
+        1. Log in as a buyer.
+        2. Add products to cart.
+        3. Navigate to the cart page.
+        4. In
+    - Expected Result:
+        - Successfully deleted the cart product on the cart page.